barebox/barebox/Documentation/filesystems/smhfs.rst

 patched version from here http://openocd.zylin.com/#/c/2908/ has to be used.

-The following steps are required to set up a operational semihosting
+The following steps are required to set up an operational semihosting
 channel:

       1. In a terminal start OpenOCD and specify your particular board